danfuzz/samizdat/doc/language-guide/02-data.md

 #### Selector

-A `Selector` is an identifier used to name methods.
-Selectors are the keys bound to functions in a class's table of methods, and selectors themselves can be invoked as functions to perform method dispatch on the first argument of the function call.
+A `Selector` is an identifier used to name language constructs, such as classes and methods.
+On the method front, selectors are the keys bound to functions in a class's table of methods, and selectors themselves can be invoked as functions to perform method dispatch on the first argument of the function call.
 Every selector has a string name.

 There are two "flavors" of selector, interned and anonymous.
 An interned selector is one that can be identified uniquely by its name.
 That is, there